 The Corporate Governance, Conflicts and Nominating Committee considers nominations by stockholders who recommend candidates for election to the Board.
 A stockholder seeking to recommend a prospective candidate for the Committee's consideration may do so by writing to the Corporate Secretary, at NRG Yield, Inc., 211 Carnegie Center, Princeton, New Jersey 08540.
 Recommendations submitted for consideration by the Committee in preparation for the 2017 Annual Meeting of Stockholders must be received no later than the close of business on November 16, 2016, which is the 120th day prior to the first anniversary of the date on which this Proxy Statement was first released to our stockholders in connection with the 2016 Annual Meeting.
-If we change the date of the 2017 Annual Meeting of Stockholders by more than 30 days from the anniversary of this year's Annual

-Meeting, recommendations of director candidates must be received a reasonable time before we begin to print and mail the proxy materials for the 2017 Annual Meeting.
-Each notice of recommendation must contain the information required under our Bylaws, including: (a) the name and address of the stockholder; (b) the name and address of the person to be nominated; (c) a representation that the stockholder is a holder of the Company's Class A, Class B, Class C or Class D common stock and entitled to vote at the meeting; (d) a statement in support of the stockholder's recommendation, including a description of the candidate's qualifications; (e) information regarding the candidate that would be required to be included in a proxy statement filed in accordance with the rules of the SEC; and (f) the candidate's written, signed consent to serve if elected.
+If we change the date of the 2017 Annual Meeting of Stockholders by more than 30 days from the anniversary of this year's Annual Meeting, recommendations of director candidates must be received a reasonable time before we begin to print and mail the proxy materials for the 2017 Annual Meeting.
+Each notice of recommendation must contain the information required under our Bylaws, including: (a) the name and address of the stockholder; (b) the name and address of the person to be nominated; (c) a representation that the stockholder's recommendation, including a description of the candidate's qualifications; (e) information regarding the candidate that would be required to be included in a proxy statement filed in accordance with the rules of the SEC; and (f) the candidate's written, signed consent to serve if elected.
 The Corporate Governance, Conflicts and Nominating Committee will follow the process described above in considering nominees proposed by stockholders in accordance with the foregoing requirements.